Trophées UNFP du football

-The Trophées UNFP du football are a number of awards given annually by the National Union of Professional Football Players to players playing in France's Ligue 1 and Ligue 2, as well as to managers and referees, the most prestigious one being the Player of the Year.
+The Trophées UNFP du football are a number of awards given annually by the Union Nationale des Footballeurs Professionnels (UNFP) to players playing in France's Ligue 1, Ligue 2, and Division 1 Féminine, as well as to managers and referees.
+The most prestigious award is the Ligue 1 Player of the Year.
 Created in 1988 under the name Oscars du football, they were renamed in 2004 after a complaint by the Academy Awards committee.
 The ceremony has been broadcast live on Canal+ since 1994.